London Buses route 31: History

 These vehicles were quickly found to be too small, and were replaced with Dennis Darts three years later.
 On 29 May 1999, the route was withdrawn between Notting Hill Gate and Chelsea and replaced by new route 328.
 Double-deck operation was reintroduced with low-floor Volvo B7TLs in 2004; there was no reduction in frequency.

 On 2 December 2006, the route was extended to Shepherd's Bush Green in preparation for the western extension of the congestion charge.
 A further short extension took place on 29 November 2008, when the route was extended to White City bus station to coincide with the opening of Westfield London.
 Although route 31 was extended in connection with the Western extension of the congestion charging zone, after the congestion charge was removed, the extension has remained.
 However, TfL has also committed to a review of bus services, including those in the Western extension zone.

 On 22 June 2013, route 31 was included in the sale of First London's Atlas Road garage to Tower Transit.
 On 28 April 2018, Metroline started operating the route using existing Wright Eclipse Gemini 2 bodied Volvo B9TLs from Perivale West garage.
 On 5 March 2022, the allocation was transferred to Willesden Junction garage using existing MCV EvoSeti bodied Volvo B5LHs.
 The route's allocation was transferred to Holloway garage on 4 May 2024.

-On 26 April 2025, First Bus London began operating the route as it returned to the Westbourne Park garage.
+On 26 April 2025, First Bus London began operating the route as it returned to Westbourne Park garage.